-Thousands of years ago, in what is now Mexico`s Quintana Roo region, once lay the city of Coba, one of the most important sites of the Maya world.
+Thousands of years ago, in what is now Mexico`s Quintana Roo region, once lay the city of Coba.
+It was one of the most important sites of the Maya world.
 Well-hidden in the jungles of the Yucatan Peninsula, the ruins of Coba may almost seem like a dream to you.

-Coba is an ancient Maya city located in the middle of jungle.
-However, due to its remote location the site is not as popular with tourists as other ruins in Mexico.
-One of our favourite reasons why we visited Coba is that is neither as excavated nor reconstructed as other sites (Chichen Itza or Tulum).
+Coba is an ancient Maya city located in the middle of the jungle.
+However, due to its remote location, the site is not as popular with tourists as other ruins in Mexico.
+One of our favourite reasons why we visited Coba is that it is neither as excavated nor reconstructed as other sites (Chichen Itza or Tulum).

 In reality, what you see in Coba isn`t even 5 % of what it once was.
-Only a small part of Coba has been excavated and many of the structures remain hidden in the jungle, overgrown with jungle vegetation.
-You will feel like Indiana Jones – wondering through a jungle, with many structures still covered in trees.
+Only a small part of Coba has been excavated, and many of the structures remain hidden in the jungle.
+They are overgrown with jungle vegetation.
+You will feel like Indiana Jones – wandering through a jungle, with many structures still covered in trees.

 What makes the Coba ruins unique?

-Partly it`s the fact that the Coba is not a single site like Chichen Itza or Tulum, but is a large group of sites connected by the “white roads” (sacbe).
-Another uniqueness of the Coba is that the Nohoch Mul temple pyramid can be still climbed.
+Partly it`s the fact that the Coba is not a single site like Chichen Itza or Tulum.
+But it is a large group of sites connected by the “white roads” (sacbe).
+Another uniqueness of the Coba is that the Nohoch Mul temple pyramid can still be climbed.

 INTERESTING FACTS ABOUT THE COBA RUINS:

-- In the Maya language Coba means “water stirred by wind”
+- In the Maya language, Coba means “water stirred by the wind.”

 - The City of Coba covers an area of around 70 km2